devByByron/AI-For-Everyone/README.md

 **Step 5: Internal and External Communications**
 Clear communication is key.
 Companies need to explain AI changes to investors, regulators, and employees.
 Internally, sharing success stories helps reduce fear and attract talented people to work on AI.

+**AI Pitfalls:**

+**AI Limitations** : AI isn't a magic fix for everything.
+Be realistic about what it can and can't do.
+Choose projects carefully by checking both their technical possibility and business value.

+**Team Collaboration**: Don’t rely only on AI experts.
+Pair them with business professionals.
+Working together helps find the most useful and practical projects.

+**Project Development and Planning**: AI projects usually take a few tries to get right.
+They need flexible plans, with clear goals and timelines designed specifically for how AI works.

+**Team Building**: You don’t need superstar AI talent to begin.
+Many skilled engineers can do the job.
+What matters most is building your team, starting small, and learning as you go.

 **What is Data in AI**: Data is the information you use to train an AI system.
 There are two types of data, unstructured which refers to images,photos and structured which refers to data in a spreadsheet(dataset).